-The egg drop challenge is a classic STEM activity that is a hit with kids of all ages.
+The egg drop challenge is one of our favorite STEM activities.
 The idea behind it is designing a container that can hold a raw egg and keep it from breaking when dropped from a high place.

 It’s simple enough that younger children can participate, but it can easily be modified and made more challenging for older kids.

 I’ve been wanting to try the egg drop project at home for quite a while now.
 I decided to pair it with one of our favorite Dr. Seuss books, adding it to our list of Dr. Seuss activities for older students.

 The egg drop STEM activity is fun when done on its own or as a Horton Hatches the Egg activity.
 And with spring just around the corner, it is the perfect time to get outside and give it a try.

 Affiliate links have been provided below.
 See my full disclosure for more information.